Mantej-Singh/Building-a-PC/README.md

 ---

 # A Big Thanks to:
 Dr. Lisa Su CEO of AMD.
 She has transformed the company within last 5 years where sky is not the limit.
-7nm is not the joke !
-Try writing on 7nm microprocessor.